I Am... Sasha Fierce: Accolades

 Leah Greenblatt of Entertainment Weekly ranked I Am… Sasha Fierce at number two on her list "10 Best CDs of 2008", stating that "'If I Were a Boy' and 'Single Ladies (Put a Ring on It)' are undoubtedly album highlights; still, the surprise here is how consistently satisfying the rest of it is – even the less showy tracks blossom on repeated listening."
-Mark Edward Nero of About.com ranked it at the ninth place on his list of the Best R&B Albums of 2008.
+Mark Edward Nero of About.com ranked it ninth on his list of the Best R&B Albums of 2008.
 Christian Gerard of NBC Washington placed I Am...
 Sasha Fierce on his list of "Honorable Mentions" while writing the list "Best Albums of 2008".
 Agence France-Presse, as reported by ABS-CBN News and Current Affairs, recognized I Am...
 Sasha Fierce as the twelfth best-selling album of 2008.
 On The Village Voices Pazz & Jop year-end lists, I Am...
 Sasha Fierce was ranked at numbers three-hundred-and-thirty-three and five-hundred-and-eighty in 2008 and 2009, respectively.
 The album was ranked at number twelve on the list of the best albums of the 2000s decade in Rolling Stones Reader's Poll.
 The writers of Entertainment Weekly ranked I Am...
 Sasha Fierce at number eight on their list "10 Best Albums of the Decade".